kronos-et-al/MensaApp/backend/README.md

 Running the container requires a postgres database, connection to a mail server and a flickr api key.

+### Run the binary
+Alternatively, you can also just build yourself and run the binary.
+See [below](#building-the-backend) for building the backend yourself.

 ### Environment variables
 To pass configuration options to the backend application environment variables are used.
-Alternatively, a `.env` file can be provided in the current execution directory.
 The following options are available:
 | Name                    | Description                                                                                                                                                                                                                                                                                    | Default / Required                                                                                                           |
 | ----------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |